Skip to content

 Section titled “6.
 Pathophysiology and Detailed Pathogenesis”

 Sebaceous carcinoma is a malignant tumor arising from the glandular epithelium of sebaceous glands.
-The distribution of primary sites is reported as 92% from Meibomian glands, 6% from Zeis glands, and 2% from the caruncle 2).
+The reported distribution of origin sites is 92% from Meibomian glands, 6% from Zeis glands, and 2% from the caruncle 2).

 Histologically, sebaceous cells (lipid-rich cells with vacuolated cytoplasm) and undifferentiated basaloid cells are mixed, with differentiation ranging from well-differentiated to poorly differentiated.
-The lipid within tumor cells gives a yellowish macroscopic appearance.
-When poorly differentiated, histological differentiation from squamous cell carcinoma can be difficult, but if the tumor arises within the tarsus, even a few intracytoplasmic lipid droplets should lead to a diagnosis of sebaceous carcinoma.
+The lipids within tumor cells give a yellowish macroscopic appearance.
+When poorly differentiated, histological differentiation from squamous cell carcinoma can be difficult, but the presence of intracytoplasmic lipid droplets, even in small numbers, within a tarsal-based tumor supports a diagnosis of sebaceous carcinoma.

-Mechanism of pagetoid spread: Malignant cells individually migrate and proliferate in the epithelium—palpebral conjunctiva, bulbar conjunctiva, and skin—at sites distant from the main tumor.
-This forms skip lesions, and tumor cells may be present in areas that appear grossly normal.
-Therefore, understanding the extent of spread via conjunctival mapping biopsy is essential for treatment.
+Mechanism of pagetoid spread: A pattern in which malignant cells individually migrate and proliferate in the epithelium—palpebral conjunctiva, bulbar conjunctiva, and skin—at sites distant from the main tumor.
+Skip lesions may form, and tumor cells can be present in areas that appear grossly normal.
+Therefore, mapping biopsy of the conjunctiva to assess the extent of spread is essential for treatment.

-Molecular mechanism of Muir-Torre syndrome: An autosomal dominant genetic disorder caused by mutations in DNA mismatch repair genes (MLH1, MSH2, MSH6, PMS2).
-The mutations lead to loss of repair function for DNA replication errors, causing accumulation of mutations in tumor suppressor genes, resulting in sebaceous neoplasms.
+Molecular mechanism of Muir–Torre syndrome: An autosomal dominant genetic disorder caused by mutations in DNA mismatch repair genes (MLH1, MSH2, MSH6, PMS2).
+These mutations lead to loss of repair function for DNA replication errors, resulting in accumulation of mutations in tumor suppressor genes and development of sebaceous neoplasms.

 Prognostic factors: Tumor size >15 mm increases the risk of regional lymph node metastasis.
 Cases with pagetoid spread or orbital invasion tend to have a poor prognosis, and metastasis-related death can occur.

-Prognostic Value of AJCC 8th Edition T Classification
+Prognostic predictive ability of AJCC 8th edition T classification

-Section titled “Prognostic Value of AJCC 8th Edition T Classification”
+Section titled “Prognostic predictive ability of AJCC 8th edition T classification”

-Morawala (2023) evaluated the AJCC 8th edition T classification in 119 cases of sebaceous carcinoma and demonstrated its usefulness in predicting prognosis 2).
-The hazard ratios for T4 tumors were 2.38 for lymph node metastasis, 4.30 for distant metastasis, and 6.62 for metastasis-related death.
-Additionally, the 8th edition changed the definition of T1 from ≤5 mm in the 7th edition to ≤10 mm, resulting in downstaging.
+Morawala (2023) examined the AJCC 8th edition T classification in 119 cases of sebaceous carcinoma and showed that the T classification is useful for prognosis prediction 2).
+The hazard ratio for lymph node metastasis of T4 tumors was 2.38, for distant metastasis was 4.30, and for metastasis-related death was 6.62.
+In the 8th edition, the definition of T1 was changed from ≤5 mm in the 7th edition to ≤10 mm, and downstaging was confirmed.

-Li & Finger (2021) treated T2bN0M0 orbital sebaceous carcinoma with resection, cryotherapy, and ultra-thick amniotic membrane transplantation followed by high-dose-rate brachytherapy (2,000 cGy/5 fractions) plus electron beam external beam radiotherapy (36 Gy/20 fractions), totaling 56 Gy 5).
-At 1 year, visual acuity was 20/20 with no radiation retinopathy or optic neuropathy.
+Li & Finger (2021) treated T2bN0M0 orbital sebaceous carcinoma with resection + cryotherapy + ultra-thick amniotic membrane transplantation followed by high-dose-rate brachytherapy (2,000 cGy/5 fractions) + electron beam external beam radiotherapy (36 Gy/20 fractions), totaling 56 Gy 5).
+At 1 year, visual acuity was 20/20, with no radiation retinopathy or optic neuropathy.
 However, cervical lymph node metastasis occurred.

-Adachi (2022) treated a 97-year-old patient with inoperable preauricular sebaceous carcinoma using 60 Gy/30 fractions of electron beam therapy plus hydrogen peroxide-impregnated gauze 4).
+Adachi (2022) treated a 97-year-old patient with inoperable preauricular sebaceous carcinoma using 60 Gy/30 fr electron beam therapy combined with hydrogen peroxide-impregnated gauze 4).
 At 8 months, macroscopic complete remission was achieved.
 The only adverse event was Grade 2 radiation dermatitis.
-A radiosensitizing effect of hydrogen peroxide is suggested, but this is a report of a small number of cases and further validation is needed.
+A radiosensitizing effect of hydrogen peroxide is suggested, but this is a report of a small number of cases, and further validation is needed.

 Copy the article text and paste it into your preferred AI assistant.